 Aircraft-based measurements are an essential method for in situ samplings of cloud properties (Brenguier et al., 2013; Wendisch and Brenguier, 2013).
 Over the last 50-60 years, hot-wire probes have been the most commonly used devices to estimate liquid water content (LWC) in the cloud from research aircraft.
 Since the 1970s, the most widely used technique for cloud droplet spectra measurements has been developed based on the light-scattering effect.
 This type of instrument provides the cloud droplet size distribution as the primary measurement.
-By integrating the cloud droplet size distribution, additional information, such as LWC can be derived from the high-order data product.
+By integrating the cloud droplet size distribution, additional information such as LWC can be derived from the high-order data product.

-Three cloud probes from the G1 are discussed in this manuscript.
-The Cloud Droplet Probe (CDP) is a compact, lightweight forward-scattering cloud particle spectrometer that measures cloud droplets in the 2 to 50 μm size range (Faber et al., 2018).
-Using state-of-the-art electro-optics and electronics, Stratton Park Engineering (SPEC Inc.) developed a Fast Cloud Droplet Probe (FCDP), which also use forward-scattering to determine cloud droplet distributions and concentrations in the same range as CDP with up to 100 Hz sampling rate.
+Three cloud probes from the G1 are discussed in this paper.
+The cloud droplet probe (CDP) is a compact, lightweight, forward-scattering cloud particle spectrometer that measures cloud droplets in the 2 to $50 \,\mu\text{m}$ size range (Faber et al., 2018).
+Using state-of-the-art electro-optics and electronics, Stratton Park Engineering (SPEC Inc.) developed a fast cloud droplet probe (FCDP), which also uses forward scattering to determine cloud droplet distributions and concentrations in the same range as CDP with up to 100 Hz sampling rate.
 The G1 also carried a two-dimensional stereo probe (2DS, SPEC Inc.), which has two 128-photodiode linear arrays working independently.
 The 2DS electronics produce shadowgraph images with 10 μm pixel resolution.
 Two orthogonal laser beams cross in the middle of the sample volume, with the sample cross section for each optical path of 0.8 cm2.
 The manufacturer claims the maximum detection size is up to 3000 μm for the 2DS.
-However, due to the counting statistic issue, the data used in this study is from 10-1000 μm only (Lawson et al., 2006).
+However, due to the counting statistic issue, the data used in this study are from 10 to 1000 μm only (Lawson et al., 2006).
 2DS was upgraded with modified probe tips, and an arrival time algorithm was applied to the 2DS data processing.
-Both efforts effectively reduced the number of small (shattered) particles (Lawson, 2011).
+Both efforts effectively reduced the number of small shattered particles (Lawson, 2011).
 For G1 cloud probes, the laboratory calibrations of the sample area and droplet sizing were performed before the field deployment.
-During the deployment, biweekly calibrations with glass beads were performed with the size variation of less than 5%, which were consistent with the pre-campaign and after-campaign calibrations.
-Comparison between the LWC derived from cloud droplet spectra with hot-wire LWC measurement was made to estimate/eliminate the coincidence errors in cloud droplet concentration measurements (Lance et al., 2010; Wendisch et al., 1996)
+During the deployment, weekly calibrations with glass beads were performed with the size variation of less than 5%, which were consistent with the pre-campaign and post-campaign calibrations.
+Comparison between the LWC derived from cloud droplet spectra with hot-wire LWC measurement was made to estimate/eliminate the coincidence errors in cloud droplet concentration measurements (Lance et al., 2010; Wendisch et al., 1996).